dparo/ai-project/README.md

 * I don't know, keep having fun with it.
 Implement new features for the interpreter like lists or support for propositional calculus.
-  Or write a circuit synthesizer that uses this program as a backend to prove the circuit validity.
+  Or write a circuit synthesizer that uses this program as a backend to prove simple circuits validity.
+  Or try to rewrite it in order to overcome the limitations referred down below.

   **Sky is the limit my friend...**

 # LIMITATIONS (IMPORTANT)